ModelEarth/localsite/start/steps/README.md

 For further commands, open a new terminal window - the prior is now dedicated to being an http server.

+Or use an http server that loads without .html

+	npx http-server

+To run in a virtual environment:

+	python3 -m venv env &&
+	source env/bin/activate

 ### Refresh you local repos

 Run the following weekly in any repo to pull down recent updates.